mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/09-Back Propagation (Optional)/README.md

 Here's the computation graph from the previous slide and we've completed forward propagation where we've computed that $J$, the cost function $J=2$ through all these steps going from left to right (forward prop) in the computation graph.

 ## Backward Propagation (backprop)
 What we'd like to do now is compute the derivative of $J$ with respect to $w$ and the derivative of $J$ with respect to $b$.

+$$\frac{\partial J}{\partial w} \quad \text{and } \frac{\partial J}{\partial b}$$

 It turns out that whereas forward prop was a left to right calculation, computing the derivatives will be a right to left calculation, which is why it's called **backprop**, was going backwards from right to left.

+The final computation node of this graph is this one over here, which computes $$J(w, b)=\frac{1}{2}d^2$$

-### Backprop 1st step
+### Backprop: 1st step
-The final computation nodes of this graph is this one over here, which computes J equals 1/2 of d squared.
-The first step of backprop will ask if the value of d, which was the input to this node where the change a little bit.
-How much does the value of j change?
-Specifically, will ask if d were to go up by a little bit, say 0.001, and that'll be our value of Epsilon in this case, how would the value of j change?
-It turns out in this case if d goes from 2-2.01, then j goes from 2-2.02.
+The first step of backprop will ask if the value of $d$, which was the input to this node where the change a little bit, How much does the value of $J$ change?
+Specifically, it will ask if $d$ were to go up by a little bit, say 0.001, and that'll be our value of $\epsilon$ in this case, how would the value of $J$ change?
+It turns out in this case if $d$ goes from $d=2$ to $d=2.001$, then $J$ goes from $J=2$ to $J=2.002$

+So, if $d$ goes up by $\epsilon$, then $J$ goes up by roughly 2 x $\epsilon$ which can be expressed as:

+If d $&uarr;$ $\epsilon$, J(w) $&uarr;$ 2 $\epsilon$

+We conclude that the derivative of $J$ with respect to this value $d$ that is inputted this final node is equal to 2:

+$$\frac{\partial J}{\partial d} = 2$$

+So, the first step of backprop would be to fill in this value two over here, where this value is the derivative of j with respect to this input value d.
+We know if d changes a little bit, j changes by twice as much because this derivative is equal to two.
+The next step is to look at the node before that and ask what is the derivative of j with respect to a?
+To answer that, we have to ask, well, if a goes up by 0.001, how does that change j?
+Well, we know that if a goes up by 0.001, d is just a minus y.
+If a becomes 4.001, d which is a minus y, becomes 4.001 minus y equals 2, so becomes 2.001, sub a goes up by 0.001, d also goes up by 0.001.
+But we'd already concluded previously that the d goes up by 0.001, j goes up by twice as much.
+Now we know if a goes up by 0.001, d goes up by 0.001, then j goes up roughly by two times 0.001.
+This tells us that the derivative of j with respect to a is also equal to two.
+So I'm going to fill in that value over here.
+That this is the derivative of j with respect to a.
+Just as this was the derivative of j respect to d.
+If you've taken a calculus class before and if you've heard of the chain rule, you might recognize that this step of computation that I just did is actually relying on the chain rule for calculus.
+If you're not familiar with the chain rule, don't worry about it.
+You won't need to know it for the rest of these videos.
+But if you have seen the chain rule, you might recognize that the derivative of j with respect to a is asking, how much does d change respect to a, which is derivative of d respect to a times the derivative of j with respect to d, and does little calculation on top showed that the partial of t with respect to a is one, and we'd show EZ that the derivative of J with respect to d is equal to two, which is why the derivative of J with respect to a is one times two, which is equal to two.